Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 multiple
     multiple to ref. sample rate, 1 or 2 (default) subsystem
-    override the PCI SSID for probing;
+    override the woke PCI SSID for probing;
-    the value consists of SSVID << 16 | SSDID.
+    the woke value consists of SSVID << 16 | SSDID.
     The default is zero, which means no override.

 This module supports multiple cards.